devrsi0n/eslint-config-prettify/README.md

     "import/resolver": {
       // use <root>/tsconfig.json
       "typescript": {
-        "alwaysTryTypes": true // always try to resolve types under `<root/>@types` directory even it doesn't contain any source code, like `@types/unist`
+        // always try to resolve types under `<root/>@types` directory even it doesn't contain any source code, like `@types/unist`
-      },
+        "alwaysTryTypes": true,
         // use <root>/path/to/folder/tsconfig.json
-      "typescript": {
         "directory": "./path/to/folder"
       },